 The Office of Polar Programs manages and initiates NSF funding for basic research and its operational support in the Arctic and Antarctic.
 Additionally, the NSF supports scientific research and oversees the cooperative efforts of civilian contractors, the military and several federal agencies by coordinating scientific research and related logistical support in Antarctica and the Southern Ocean.

 During this year’s mission, Distribution personnel packaged more than more than 450 containers of construction and packing material, frozen and dry foods, repair parts and lumber.
-The cargo was loaded onboard the Military Sealift Command-chartered vessel, MV Ocean Giant; and departed Port Hueneme, CA., on Jan.
-1.
+The cargo was loaded onboard the Military Sealift Command-chartered vessel, the Polar Star; and departed Port Hueneme, CA., shortly before the first of the year.

-When the Ocean Giant returns to Port Hueneme, Calif., in late February, the haul will include a year’s worth of scientific data and ice core samples that will assist the NSF‘s continued study of the Antarctic.
+When the Polar Star returns to Port Hueneme, Calif., the haul will include a year’s worth of scientific data and ice core samples that will assist the NSF‘s continued study of the Antarctic.